Murano-Bot/bot/twitch-chatbot/README.md

-# Twitch Chatbot
+# Twitch Chatbot with Discord Integration and Web Interface

-A simple Twitch chatbot application built with Node.js and tmi.js.
+A comprehensive Twitch chatbot application built with Node.js that integrates with Discord to provide stream notifications and clip sharing.
+Includes a web-based dashboard for easy configuration and management.

 ## Features

+### Twitch Features
 - Connects to Twitch chat
 - Responds to basic commands
 - Modular command system for easy extension